United Air Lines Flight 610: Nature of error

 It was thought that the pilot, in a darkened cockpit, might have selected the wrong audio frequency switches.
 This, instead of giving him the appropriate Denver low frequency radio range signals, gave him the Denver Visual Audio Range (VAR) course signals.
 Both of those navigation ranges used the same audio morse code identifier of "DEN."
 Both of those ranges needed to be received to pinpoint the WONT intersection- the position to which the flight had been cleared by ATC.
 If the captain had set those switches to incorrect positions, though, so that he was listening to the aural identifiers for the VAR course, he would have heard only the "A" identifier, but not the "N" identifier, which was needed to tell him when it was time to turn left again.

 After that investigation, the letter "V" was added to the "DEN" Morse code identifier for the VAR course, to avoid confusion with the DEN low frequency range.

 According to the July 1 edition of the New York Times, Robert M. Byers, a United Press International reporter, observed the wreckage from a plane and reported that the aircraft had gouged out a path 150' long by 50' wide through the heavy timber, about 8,600' up Crystal Mountain.
-He also indicated that smoke rose from the gash torn in the trees by the splintering airliner.
+He also indicated that smoke rose from the gash torn in the trees by the splintered airliner.